Looking for the best ant killers for the kitchen?

 - Mix equal parts liquid dish soap with water, and keep a spray bottle handy to strike any stray ants in your kitchen.
 The dish soap kills ants on the spot and doubles as a needed house hold item for dishwashing.
 I recommend Dawn Ultra Dishwashing Liquid Dish Soap for the task.

-- Food grade diatomaceous Earth (DE) is harmless to humans, but will dry out almost any pest with an exoskeleton, including ants.
+- Food grade diatomaceous Earth (DE) is harmless to humans (if used correctly), but will dry out almost any pest with an exoskeleton, including ants.
 Sprinkle some DE in corners, cabinets and other other hard to reach nooks and crannies for a long-lasting ant fighter.
-I recommend Diatomaceous Earth Food Grade.

 And now for the non-natural route…